 There are no shortage of tools to help with photo storage and organization.
 While there are many software tools on the market, good software options allow photographers to tag and search their collection of images.
 Tags and searches are done by keywords, date, color, location, or even faces which have been tagged.
 In addition, software enables features to help efficiently cull images.
 These features are incredibly helpful for saving time and energy when shifting through catalogs of images.
 In addition, software organizers typically come with photo editing tools.

 Last but not least, this topic includes proper setup of a photographer’s post processing environment.
 Post processing setup includes items such as keywording photos, monitor calibration, correct working color space, and optimization of images for online sharing.
-Moreover, it includes solutions for fast, redundant, fail-safe photo storage to ensure one never loses images if a hard drive fails or disaster strikes.
+Moreover, it includes solutions for fast, redundant, fail-safe photo storage and photo backup to ensure one never loses images if a hard drive fails or disaster strikes.
 In the articles below, our pro photographers divulge their knowledge on efficient and expert photo management techniques.